TheAnCored/TheAnCored/README.md

 My name is Anton.
 I am a student at the Faculty of Mechanics and Mathematics at Moscow State University.
 My main area of study is "Fundamental Mechanics".

-## About programming
+## About hard skills
-I am developing my programming skills in C, C++, Python.
+I am developing my programming skills in C, C++, Python, ML/DL and DS.
 When I come across interesting mathematical problems, I try to program them and visualize the result.
+Also

 ## My competencies: